yahia-raheem/starter/README.md

 change log:

 ver 2.0:
-1) major version bump since the theme is now using gulp
+1) major version pump since the theme is now using gulp
 2) reduced imports to one style and one script (both called either bundle or bundle-rtl)
 3) running npm build produces a folder called bundle with a compressed theme zip that does not contain the node modules 3.1) the file name is the name in the package.json file followed by a dash and then the version number